 Markus was shot and killed by mistake in a training accident in 1945 at the age of 33.
 He is commemorated by his students in the Palmach in a manual of practical Judo published in 1948.
-This manual served as the bases of material in hand to hand combat in the I.D.F and what became Krav Maga for many years.
+This manual served as the basis of material in hand-to-hand combat in the IDF and what became Krav Maga, for many years.

-Can you tell us when Imi was recruited and by who?
+Can you tell us when Imi was recruited and by whom?

-A: Imi became a Kapap instructor when he joined the Palmach and was well respected for his skill and inventiveness.
+Noah Gross: Imi became a Kapap instructor when he joined the Palmach and was well respected for his skill and inventiveness.
 Most likely after he was recruited he had undergone some kind of training to teach him the curriculum of Kapap and the methods of teaching it in the Palmach.
-This was standard procedure for any one in this organization.
-When Markus was brought in to replace Kopler it was Maishel Hurwitz's job to show him how things were done In the Palmach.
-As Maishel told me: "I had nothing to teach him in Judo, but I had to show him how we did things in a practical manner", he spent two months with Markus until Markus was ready for his position.
+This was standard procedure for anyone in this organization.
+When Markus was brought in to replace Kopler, it was Maishel Hurwitz's job to show him how things were done in the Palmach.
+As Maishel told me: "I had nothing to teach him in Judo, but I had to show him how we did things in a practical manner."
+He spent two months with Markus until Markus was ready for his position.

-When the state of Israel and its army the I.D.F were formed in 1948, Imi was recruited into the staff of the physical training school were he was one of 8 Kapap instructor.
+When the State of Israel and its army, the IDF (Israel Defense Forces) were formed in 1948, Imi was recruited into the staff of the physical training school where he was one of 8 Kapap instructors.

-Noah Gross: Imi had a lot of experience in wrestling and boxing and self defense still from his days in Bratislava.
-Then he served as an instructor in the Palmach for several years after which he was inducted into the I.D.F and continued to serve as an instructor.
-By 1948 he was already very well respected and considered one of the leading instructors of Kapap with a focus on Jujutsu and knife.
-Over the next decade between 1948 and 1958 Imi became the lead instructor of Kapap – Krav Maga.
+Noah Gross: Imi had a lot of experience in wrestling and boxing and self-defense still from his days in Bratislava.
+Then he served as an instructor in the Palmach for several years after which he was inducted into the IDF and continued to serve as an instructor.
+By 1948 he was already very well respected and considered one of the leading instructors of Kapap with a focus Jujutsu and knife.
+Over the next decade between 1948 and 1958 Imi became the lead instructor in Kapap - Krav Maga.

-Q: Was Imi the developer of the concept "Krav Maga?
+Question: Was Imi the developer of the concept of "Krav Maga"?
 If not, who was?

 Noah Gross: This is an interesting question with a complex answer.
 First we must ask what are the concepts of Krav Maga and more importantly when were they formalized?